Perfect in March or May

 Search and swap

-I don’t follow a vegan lifestyle, so I had to do a bit of research for my ingredient list.
+I don’t follow a vegan diet, but I do like to make and eat vegan recipes.
+I needed to do a bit of research for my ingredient list for these cupcakes.
 I reached out to a friend, consulted the Post Punk Kitchen, and read through the two cookbooks I had on hand.
 For this recipe I used blended tofu as an egg replacer, canola oil instead of butter, and almond milk instead of cow’s milk.

 Sugar seemed to be a bit of an issue for me in this recipe.
 Most vegans don’t consider standard, white granulated sugar to be on their list of edible ingredients.
 This is because animal bones are used in the process to make the sugar white.
 So be sure to look for vegan sugar (that goes for powdered sugar, too).
 Also, not all food coloring is vegan, so take note if you’re planning on tinting your buttercream.
 For this recipe, I followed one of Chloe’s recipes for buttercream, and swapped out the whiskey in hers, for tequila in this one.